bennett-sh/mmake/README.md

 # MMake
 ### A much simpler version of make written in Go

+## Download
+You can download the latest artifact from [here](https://github.com/bennett-sh/mmake/actions).
+Keep in mind that these are the latest builds so they may have issues.

 ## Usage
 - Compile the program
 ```mmake compile [<mmakefile>]```